MacKelloh History, Family Crest & Coats of Arms

 They may have been descended from Bishop and Saint Cellach (6th century) of Killala in the county of Mayo, the eldest son of Eogan Bél, fourth Christian king of Connaught.
 Another source presumes the name originated with "Chelioc, or Kulliag (Cornish British), a cock, coileach, in Gaelic, and ceiliog, in Welsh, the C having the sound of K. "

 The surname MacKelloh was first found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland.
 More recently, leading seamen in the Commonwealth Navies addressed as "leader", and informally known as "kellicks" from the killick anchor which is the symbol of their rank.

 Early History of the MacKelloh family

-Another 159 words (11 lines of text) covering the years 137 and 1372 are included under the topic Early MacKelloh History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacKelloh research.
+Another 80 words (6 lines of text) covering the years 137 and 1372 are included under the topic Early MacKelloh History in all our PDF Extended History products and printed products wherever possible.

 MacKelloh Spelling Variations